-Droventive core adult (continued) You pay Preventive care, adult (continued) High Option Standard Option Routine mammogram - covered for women age 35 and older, as follows: From age 35 through 39, one during this five year period From age 40 through 64, one every calendar year At age 65 and older, one every two consecutive calendar years PPO: Nothing (No deductible) Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Note: When billed by a facility, such as the outpatient department of a hospital, we provide benefits as shown here.
-PPO: Nothing (No deductible) Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Note: When billed by a facility, such as the outpatient department of a hospital, we provide benefits as shown here.
-Preventive services under the Grade A and B recommendations of the United States Preventive Services Task Force (USPSTF) PPO: Nothing (No deductible) Non-PPO: 30% of the Plan PPO: Nothing (No deductible) Non-PPO: 35% of the Plan Covered services include: allowance and any difference between our allowance and the allowance and any difference between our allowance and the billed amount • Blood pressure screening in adults billed amount • BRCA screening for women whose family history is associated with an increased risk for deleterious mutations in BRCA1 or BRCA2 genes • Diabetes screening for type 2 diabetes in adults with sustained blood pressure greater than 135/80 mmHg • Gonorrhea screening for women who are at increased risk for infection • Human immunodeficiency virus (HIV) screening for adults at increased risk for infection • Osteoporosis screening for women aged 60 and older • Syphilis screening for persons at increased risk for syphilis infection Note: A complete list of the preventive care services recommended under the USPSTF is available online at www.uspreventiveservicestaskforce.org/uspstf/uspsabrecs. htm .
+You pay Preventive care, adult (continued) High Option Standard Option Preventive services under the Grade A and B recommendations of the United States Preventive Services Task Force (USPSTF) PPO: Nothing (No deductible) Non-PPO: 30% of the Plan PPO: Nothing (No deductible) Non-PPO: 35% of the Plan Covered services include: allowance and any difference between our allowance and the allowance and any difference between our allowance and the • Blood pressure screening in adults billed amount billed amount • BRCA screening for women whose family history is associated with an increased risk for deleterious mutations in BRCA1 or BRCA2 genes • Diabetes screening for type 2 diabetes in adults with sustained blood pressure greater than 135/80 mmHg • Gonorrhea screening for women who are at increased risk for infection • Human immunodeficiency virus (HIV) screening for adults at increased risk for infection • Osteoporosis screening for women aged 60 and older • Syphilis screening for persons at increased risk for syphilis infection Note: A complete list of the preventive care services recommended under the USPSTF is available online at www.uspreventiveservicestaskforce.org/uspstf/uspsabrecs. htm .
+Adult routine immunizations endorsed by the Centers for Disease Control and Prevention (CDC) based on their Recommended Adult Immunization Schedule by Vaccine and Age Group: PPO: Nothing (No deductible) Non-PPO: Any difference between our allowance and the PPO: Nothing (No deductible) Non-PPO: Any difference between our allowance and the • Influenza (Flu) billed amount (No deductible) billed amount (No deductible) • Tetanus, diphtheria, pertussis (Td/Tdap) • Varicella (chickenpox) • Human papillomavirus (HPV) • Zoster (shingles) • Measles, mumps, rubella (MMR) • Pneumococcal (polysaccharide) Meningococcal • Hepatitis A and B Not covered: Routine immunizations not endorsed by the Centers for Disease Control and Prevention (CDC).
+All charges All charges